The Face of Tomorrow:

 As we look to the future, we are faced with the very same challenge: how do we recognize our fundamental unity without brushing aside the important differences that make us separate and distinct?

-One way to do this was suggested to me by philosopher Barbara Marx Hubbard.
-She feels that an enlightened society ought to ask each group or culture to contribute what it considers its unique gift.
-"Make uniqueness a blessing," as she put it.
-If we were to do this, in very short order people would cease to speak of themselves as blacks or whites or straights or gays or Buddhists or Christians.
+An enlightened society should ask each group or culture to contribute what it considers its unique gift, says futurist Barbara Marx Hubbard.
+"Make uniqueness a blessing," as she puts it.
+If we were to do this, in very short order people would cease to speak of themselves as blacks or whites, straight or gay, Buddhist or Christian.
 Instead, they would begin to speak of themselves as individuals — as ethnicities and denominations of one.
-People would no longer want to be lumped together in groups, except to the extent that they share a common vision.
+People would no longer want to be lumped together in groups, except to the extent that they might share common values and ideas.

-This essay appears in the anthology Interracial Relationships (Greenhaven Press, 1999).
+An earlier form of this essay appears in the anthology Interracial Relationships, edited by Bryan Grapes (Greenhaven Press, 1999).